fbpx

 A Footpath Above Lake Superior

-The Superior Hiking Trail in Minnesota offers more than 300 miles of sweeping vistas along a ridgeline overlooking Lake Superior.
-Beginning south of Duluth, Minnesota and running to a 270-degree outlook just shy of the Canadian border, the trail offers stunning views of Minnesota’s “North Shore.”
+The Superior Hiking Trail in Minnesota offers more than 300 miles of sweeping vistas from the ridgeline overlooking Lake Superior.
+Beginning south of Duluth, Minnesota and ending at the a 270-Degree Overlook with a view of the Canadian border, the trail offers stunning views of Minnesota’s “North Shore.”

 Ways to Hike the Trail